kristoffbertram/thetheme/README.md

 mix.postCss("blocks/your-block/your-block.css", "css");
 ```

-See thetheme_modules/acf.php for more information.
+See ``~/thetheme_modules/acf.php`` for more information.
 Two sample blocks (``Card`` and ``Wrapper``) are included to get you started.

 ## Upgrading

-Upgrade by downloading thetheme-core.
+Upgrade by downloading thetheme-core at https://github.com/kristoffbertram/thetheme-core.

 ## TODO

 * Fix Tailwind font loading.
 * Better overriding of WP's Gutenberg Presets.
-*